daniill5738/sep10-freedom-project/tool/learning-log.md

 * Challenge: different div classes from Bootstrap
 * Next: Use this tool for my FP project.

+### 3/30

+* Bulma has only a css and no built in javascript
+* Flexbox for layout
+* easy readable class/div names

 <!--
 * Links you used today (websites, videos, etc)